LIGR Alternative — Quadraviz

 How Quadraviz and LIGR stack up

-Reflects publicly available pricing and feature documentation as of May 2026.
+Reflects publicly available feature documentation as of May 2026.

 Where LIGR wins